Have you been arrested or cited for a Portland DUI? Call us. Hire one of Oregon’s best DUI defense attorneys. We can help you get through this.

 - The relevant facts of your case,

-- The Oregon DUI laws concerning your case and all potential charges,
+- The Oregon DUII laws concerning your case and all potential charges,

 - Whether or not your case may be eligible for dismissal,

-- Whether or not you may be eligible to enter Oregon’s DUI diversion program,
+- Whether or not you may be eligible to enter Oregon’s DUII diversion program,

 - Ways to avoid a driver’s license suspension through a DMV hearing,